spatie/laravel-medialibrary/UPGRADING.md

 - Add a `uuid` field to the `media` table and fill each row with a unique value, preferably a `uuid`
 - Url generation has been vastly simplified.
 You should set the `url_generator` in the `medialibrary` config file to `Spatie\MediaLibrary\UrlGenerator\DefaultUrlGenerator::class`.
 It will be able to handle most disks.
 - remove the `s3.domain` key from the `medialibrary` config file
+- spatie/pdf-to-image is now a suggestion dependency.
+Make sure to install it, if you want to create thumbnails for PDFs or SVGs

 ## 7.3.0